What’s In A Goodbye

 Tutto de Mare

 Their second must-try pasta is the X.O.
 Seafood pasta.
-This has a very light taste and I love the perfect blend of the seafood and the bell peppers.
-I bet some would disagree with me when it comes to loving a seafood pasta that’s based with just olive oil as the common dilemma would be the “fishy” aftertaste that sometimes takes you off the hook in experiencing that perfect seafood experience.
-But this one will get you totally hooked to being a seafood pasta lover with seafood ingredients as the bait.
+This has a very light taste, and I love the perfect blend of the seafood and the bell peppers.
+I bet some would disagree with me when it comes to loving a seafood pasta that’s based on just olive oil, as the common dilemma would be the “fishy” aftertaste that sometimes takes you off the hook in experiencing that perfect seafood experience.
+But this one will get you totally hooked on being a seafood pasta lover with seafood ingredients as the bait.
 Trust me. 😉

 Tin Ginete